aberle/recipeasy/README.md

 * Add 'about' page to include app info and give credit to FoodGawker
 * Add colored bars to page sides to make it feel more 'narrow' on desktop
 * Add simple filtering to randomized recipes (e.g. chicken recipes, chicken+pasta+legumes recipes, etc.)
+* Make recipe title clickable
+* Make clickable links open in new tabs, not replace current tab